 Ms. Grodowitz's teaching, carefully designed for the goals of each student or group, is grounded in F. M. Alexander’s fundamental insights into how awareness of human design and function can facilitate ease of movement and presence.
 Ms. Grodowitz’s work is furthered by her conviction that embodied attention to the links among story, image, sound, and gesture is a vital means by which we may bring greater imagination to the performance of any task – whether on stage, in a conference room, a museum, or in a garden – and by which we may enjoy more expansive and healthful lives.

 Ms. Grodowitz’s private practice is located in Manhattan and Shelter Island, New York.
 She is currently a member of the faculty of the esteemed William Esper Acting Studio, NYC.
 Judith taught annually at the ImPulsTanz International Dance Festival (Vienna) for fifteen years.
 Other past positions include: the Mannes College of Music and the Actors Studio Drama School, New School University; Vocal Arts Graduate Program, Bard College; the Vassar College Drama Department; New Delhi Gati Dance Forum; Anne Teresa De Keersmaeker’s P.A.R.T.S.
-Dance Conservatory (Brussels); New York Theater Workshop (workshops and performance coaching); Sloan Kettering Memorial Cancer Center Alternative Medicine Center; and the Penland School of Crafts, North Carolina.
+Dance Conservatory (Brussels); New York Theater Workshop (workshops and performance coaching); Sloan Kettering Memorial Cancer Center Alternative Medicine Center; and the Penland School of Craft, North Carolina.

 Judith’s education includes studies in Alexander Technique (ACAT certified 1987), Art of Breathing (AmSat certified 2003), Bartenieff Fundamentals, and Literature (University of Maryland B.A.
 1973), and many dance modalities and somatic studies.
 She is a member of the American Society for Teachers of the Alexander Technique and the American Center of the Alexander Technique.